getsentry/sentry.engineering/data/authors/arminronacher.md

 twitter: https://twitter.com/mitsuhiko
 ---

-Armin Ronacher is the Director of Engineering at Sentry.
-He's the cr`eator of the Flask web framework, very emotional about APIs and system architecture.
+Armin Ronacher is the Principal Architect at Sentry.
+He's the creator of the Flask web framework, very emotional about APIs and system architecture.